Vlad6422/VUT_IPK_Client/Readme.md

 Perhaps I forgot something, but it seems like everything was tested.

 The program can successfully process and handle these types of packets, managing all situations, including message transmission, connection termination, error handling, and channel joining, for both TCP and UDP protocols.

+Was tested correct Termination of application.
+That means if all good - Exit code is 0.
+If some error, desribed in Errors Table in [Project Owerviev section](#client-exception-handling) it displays it, writes, close socket and terminates with code 1.

 The application has been extensively tested using different servers and python tests, all functions have been tested and more than once.
 Both the correct output of messages and the network side such as the correct sequence of packets, their content, confirmation of packets, search for duplicates and so on have been tested.